 Living Learning Communities

-Living-Learning Communities (LLCs) are smaller, residential communities that provide students a dynamic educational experience with others who have a similar academic interest.
+Living-Learning Communities (LLCs) are smaller, residential communities that provide students with a dynamic experience with others who have a similar academic or social interest.
 Students live together on the same residential community floor(s) to engage and learn through in-class and out-of-the classroom connections with peers, faculty, and staff.

 While no one is required to choose a special interest option, these communities are created to assist students in becoming engaged citizens and experience-based learners for their academic success.